 - Apply ice packs to control swelling, but do not apply ice directly to your skin.

 - Medications such as acetaminophen can be used for pain management.

 - You may return to work in a week if you can sit at a desk during the day.
 If you stand on your feet all day, wait two weeks before returning to work.

 Rosa Upper Lid Blepharoplasty Entry #2

-The fastest way to banish swelling around the eyes is to allow your body the resources it needs to properly heal.
-Getting enough rest and taking time away from your daily activities is the first step to a successful recovery, so plan ahead to be away from work for at least one week, maybe two.
+The fastest way to banish pain around the eyes is to allow your body the resources it needs to properly heal.
+Getting enough rest and taking time away from your daily activities is the first step to a successful recovery, so plan to be away from work for at least one week, maybe two.
 During this time, encourage your body to heal with the following steps:

 - Avoid strenuous activity and vigorous exercise until you are clear to resume them.